Sufism in Punjab: History

 The main Silsilas in Punjab include;

 Qadri Noshahi

-The Qadri Noshahi silsila (offshoot) was established by Naushah Ganj Bakhsh of Gujrat, Punjab, Pakistan, in the late sixteenth century.
+The Qadri Noshahi silsila (offshoot) was established by Naushah Ganj Bakhsh of Gujrat, Punjab, Pakistan, in the late 16th century.

 Sarwari Qadiri

-Also known as Qadiriya Sultaniya, the order was started by Sultan Bahu in the seventeenth century and spread in the western part of Indian subcontinent.
+Also known as Qadiriya Sultaniya, the order was started by Sultan Bahu in the 17th century and spread in the western part of Indian subcontinent.
 It follows most of the Qadiriyya approach.
 In contrast, it does not follow a specific dress code or require seclusion or other lengthy exercises.
 Its mainstream philosophy is contemplation of belovedness towards God.